Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Method

-While supervised fine-tuning directly benefits from raw trajectories, reinforcement learning requires more concise training signals~\citep{yue2025does}.
+While SFT directly benefits from raw trajectories, RL requires more concise training signals~\citep{yue2025does}.
 Filtering trajectories only by final answer correctness often produces redundant exploration steps, introducing noise and inefficiency during policy optimization.
 To address this, we introduce a refinement procedure that removes unnecessary detours while preserving all answer-consistent trajectories, thereby yielding shorter and cleaner trajectories for RL.

 Let the set of retained raw trajectories be $\mathcal{T}=\{\tau_i\}_{i=1}^N$, where each $\tau_i = \{(s_t,a_t)\}_{t=1}^{T_i}$ is a sequence of state–action pairs terminating at step $T_i$.
 We define a refinement operator $\mathcal{R}$ that maps the raw set $\mathcal{T}$ into a refined set $\mathcal{T}^*$: